 Monica Ell-Kanayuk, the president of the ICC, said Simon already has experience representing the Crown.

-As Canada’s former ambassador to the Arctic, and ambassador to Denmark, our new governor general has experience acting on behalf of the Crown and understands the challenges faced by Inuit and other Indigenous Peoples in Canada, she said in a statement.
+As Canada’s former ambassador to the Arctic, and ambassador to Denmark, our new governor general has experience acting on behalf of the Crown and understands the challenges faced by Inuit and other Indigenous Peoples in Canada,

 Canada has appointed a skilled diplomat to a position that can contribute to the reconciliation process Canada is engaged in.